BoneInscri/ics-pa/notes/PA_2.md

 ![image-20231112154751580](PA_2.assets/image-20231112154751580.png)

-The jump and link (JAL) instruction uses the J-type format, where the J-immediate encodes a signed offset in multiples of 2 bytes.
+The jump and link (JAL) instruction uses the J-type format， where the J-immediate encodes a signed offset in multiples of 2 bytes.
 The offset is sign-extended and added to the address of the jump instruction to form the jump target address.
 Jumps can therefore target a ±1 MiB range.

 JAL stores the address of the instruction that follows the JAL (pc+4) into register rd.
 The standard software calling convention uses x1 as the return address register and x5 as an alternate link register.